 Your devices are always with you!

-PIO Remote allows you to work remotely with devices from Anywhere In The World.
+PlatformIO Remote Development Solution allows you to work remotely with devices from Anywhere In The World.
 No matter where are you now!
-Run a small and cross-platform PIO Remote Agent on a remote machine and you are able to list active devices (wireless + wired), to upload firmware (program), to process remote unit tests, or to start remote debugging session via Remote Serial Port Monitor.
+Run a small and cross-platform PlatformIO Remote Agent on a remote machine and you are able to list active devices (wireless + wired), to upload firmware (program), to process remote unit tests, or to start remote debugging session via Remote Serial Port Monitor.

-Using PIO Remote you can share your devices with colleagues across your organization or friends.
+Using PlatformIO Remote Development Solution you can share your devices with colleagues across your organization or friends.
 In combination with Cloud IDE, you can create awesome things at any time when inspiration comes to you.

-You should have PIO Account to work with PIO Remote.
+You should have PlatformIO Account to use PlatformIO Remote Development Solution.
 A registration is FREE.

 Program your devices from anywhere in the world using the most popular Cloud IDE.
 You do not need to install any extra software, no need to have static IP or open network ports.
 Everything works out of the box.

 Work with your favorite development environment and program devices connected to card-sized PC (Raspberry Pi, Cubie Board, etc.).
 You do not need to open SSH ports, install any extra Linux packages, toolchains.

 How does it work?